 Museum of the Origins of Man

-SHORT OUTLINE OF THE TWO-DIMENSIONAL POST-PALEOLITHIC ART
+SHORT NOTE ABOUT TWO-DIMENSIONAL POST-PALEOLITHIC ART

-The first images in "movement" are in magdalenian art (upper Paleolithic) only with representations of animals(Fig. F41); then in Spanish Mesolithic with complex scenes with men and animals(Fig. 32A3).
-In Bushmen art the "movement" is very pronounced (Fig. F42).
-Even at the Indians of North America, where we can note that the depictions of animals are better than human depictions, such as imitation (Fig. F43).
-Instead, in China, when agriculture had prevailed on the hunt, the scenes of "movement"still continue, as in the miners image of about 1800 years ago (Fig. F44).
-But also in "not religious" art, again in China 1900 years ago, the human figure reaches high levels of quality of "movement" with the facial expressions and kind gestures (Fig. F45).
+The first moving images are in the art of the Magdalenians (Upper Paleolithic) with representation of only animals(Fig. F41).
+Then we find them in the Spanish Mesolithic with complex scenes of men and animals(Fig. 32A3).
+In Bushmen art the "motion" is very accentuated (Fig. F42).
+So also near the Indians of North America, where you can see that the depictions of animals are better than human ones, as imitation (Fig. F43).
+Instead in China, when agriculture had prevailed over hunting, the moving scenes continue, as in the image of miners of about 1800 years ago (Fig. F44).
+But even in "non-religious" art, again in China 1900 years ago, the human figure reaches high levels of moving quality with expressions of the face and kind of gestures (Fig. F45).